Medicare Mistake #4:

 - Received a disability pension from the Railroad Retirement Board

-- Have permanent Kidney failure requiring dialysis on a regular basis, or a kidney transplant (based on if you and/or your spouse has paid Social Security for a length of time, dependent on age)
+- Have permanent Kidney failure requiring dialysis on a regular basis, or a kidney transplant (based on whether you and/or your spouse has paid Social Security for a length of time, dependent on age)

 If you are over 65, you qualify for Medicare if:

-- Are a United States citizen
+- You are a United States citizen.

-- You are a government employee or a retiree who has not paid into Social Security but did pay Medicare taxes while working
+- You are a government employee or a retiree who has not paid into Social Security but did pay Medicare taxes while working.

-Don’t wait until you retire, and are collecting Social Security benefits, to enroll in Medicare.
+Don’t wait until you retire and are collecting Social Security benefits to enroll in Medicare.

 Got Medicare Questions?